 Businesses can find out more about updated guidance specific to their sector here:

 The Job Support Scheme, which was scheduled to begin on Sunday 1 November, has been postponed until the furlough scheme ends.
 The Jobs Retention Bonus will not be paid in February and the Government will redeploy a retention incentive at the appropriate time.

-Updated 6 November 2020 - the Self-Employment Income Support Scheme (SEISS) will be continue with a fourth and fifth grant. increase from 50% to 80% of average trading profits, up to a maximum of £7,500.
+Updated 4 March 2021 - the Self-Employment Income Support Scheme (SEISS) will be continue with a fourth and fifth grant. increase from 50% to 80% of average trading profits, up to a maximum of £7,500.
 To make a claim for the third grant your business must have had a new or continuing impact from coronavirus between 1 November 2020 and 29 January 2021.

 In additional to the business grants outlined above, the package of measures to support businesses includes: